 One of the best things we have discovered as we book on Hilton, and what we do with any hotel brand, is to NEVER book a room that is nonrefundable, even though the price will be anywhere from $5 to $25 cheaper per night if you do so.
 The reason?
 As the time of your reservation gets closer, and rooms haven’t sold as robustly as the hotel would like, hotels start to lower their prices, lower even than that $5-25.
 So, 3 months out, a room can be changeable and refundable at, say, $150.
 A non-changeable, non-refundable room might be priced at $132.
 Who wouldn’t want an extra $18?
 But you are stuck with $132 no matter what.
 They will NOT let you change or cancel that reservation!
 Fast forward to 1 month prior to your stay.
 Rooms haven’t been moving well in this hotel.
 Now, a refundable room is $120.
 But you paid more.
 If you had booked at $150, you can simply make the new reservation at the lower rate and cancel the one for $150.
 Easy and perfectly legitimate.
 Just be sure to watch your dates!
 For some rooms, depending on the location and the brand, you cannot cancel if it is 2-7 days before your stay.
 So be aware of that.
 Yes, this takes a little managing, a little time to see what the rate is today (and sometimes it is higher), but judiciously checking and rebooking saves us around $350-500 per month.
 We don’t rebook if it will only save $5-10, but anything more than that is….dinner!

-Inexpensive Cruises for Transportation rather than Airlines
+Inexpensive Cruises for Transportation Rather than Airlines

 Cruises can be very expensive or very cost-effective.
 We have been on cruises just to cruise and see new places, but we have also used cruises as transportation.
 If you want to go to Europe and you have the time, Repositioning Cruises to the Mediterranean can be as cheap as $40 per night per person.
 We even saw one for $17 per night, from Costa Rica to Barcelona!
 Considering that modest hotels normally cost anywhere from $100-200, this is quite a savings.
 For $80 a night per couple, you are getting a cabin, transportation, food all day long, and entertainment throughout the day (movies, classes, lectures, trivia, gambling, games, and shows).
 Quite a deal.
 Some higher-end cruises are all-inclusive, meaning that alcohol (or at least beer and wine) is free.
-But of that isn’t so important to you, average-cost cruise lines provide coffee, tea, lemonade, iced tea, and water for free.
+But if that isn’t so important to you, average-cost cruise lines like Holland America, Royal Caribbean, and Princess provide coffee, tea, lemonade, iced tea, and water for free.
 You can live quite well on a cruise ship if you don’t require lots of amenities.

 We look at a website called vacationstogo.com for what cruises are available, often at least 2 years into the future.
 We don’t book there; we use a local travel agent who receives a commission from the cruise line but charges us nothing.
 To join, you just need to sign up at vacationstogo with an email address.